kajuberdut/pytest-timekeeper/README.md

 Because timekeeper is a factory that produces timers, it will play nice with tests that run multiple times such as tests that have parameterized fixtures or tests using Hypothesis to generate test data.

-The name of the calling functin and it's start and stop times will be written to a .json file at the end of all tests.
+The name of the calling function and it's start and stop times will be written to a .json file in the current working directory at the end of all tests by default.
+To customize this see [Customizing Output](#customizing-output)

 ## Multiple Timers, annotated times, and test versions.